Washington Report on Middle East Affairs, September 2012, Pages 5-6

 You can download a PDF copy of my thesis by following this link:

 It has been an honor to use your publications as a main source of information.
 I offer my full services at your disposal.
-Please let me know if there is anything I can do from here in Gaza Strip to support the Washington Report.
+Please let me know if there is anything I can do from here in Gaza Strip to support the Washington Report on Middle East Affairs.

 Mahmoud Abdou, via e-mail